browserengineering/book/book/embeds.md

 ```

 And now we can use this parameter to keep browser scrolling for the root frame.
+The part in "..." is what used to be in `handle_down`.

 ``` {.python}
 class Browser: